"Vogue is, without a doubt, the cultural center of all

 |Other Religion||Imarus, Barrinor, Vorkayne, Sarreth, Daramis, Drenmoragin|

 Vogue is one of the five major cities of the Drakkellian Alliance.
-Of the five, Vogue is considered the center of culture, art and civility in the Alliance.
-The culture of this city focuses on its art and its people.
+Due to an extensive gold deposit, Vogue amassed considerable wealth in its early days.
+The wealth of the city attracted merchants and craftsmen.
+The finest architects were hired to build.
+The best soldiers were hired to defend.
+Although the gold mine is now depleted, the initial wealth gave Vogue a firm economic base from which to grow.
+Vogue has established itself as a center of culture and civility in the Alliance.
+The culture of this city focuses on skilled labor, fine crafts and exquisite art.
 Artisans, master craftsman and scholars command great respect.
 Plays, poetry reading, art exhibits and musical performances are quite common.
 Vogue is renowned world wide as a city of breathtaking architecture, opulent wealth and visual wonders around every corner.
 The great Merchant's Highway river flows through the city and Vogue has managed to squeeze 15 bridges across the river in its short trek through the city.
 Vogue is often called the "City of Silk and Satin".
 As if one river were not enough, the people of Vogue have dug dozens of canals throughout their fair city that link to the river.
 It is possible to get around the city almost entirely by canal boat.
 Another 47 bridges span the canals at various points.
 These have earned Vogue its second nickname...
 "City of Bridges".